‘The Vet Life’ Returns For Another Family-Friendly Season On Animal Planet

 — TVSeriesFinale.com (@tvseriesfinale) March 28, 2017

 The Futon Critic shared that after Dr. Ross treated an escaped tiger last season on The Vet Life, he “one-ups” Dr. Blue again, but this time with adorable baby kangaroos.
 Dr. Blue has his own patients that the hospital doesn’t see on a daily basis when a baby goat and a pig are brought to him for treatment.
-Dr. Lavigne stays out of the friendly competition, and concentrates on saving the life of a family’s mastiff and performs a complicated surgery on a pit mix.
+Dr. Lavigne stays out of the friendly competition and concentrates on saving the life of a family’s mastiff and performs a complicated surgery on a pit mix.

 As for their personal life, fans learned during the previous season of The Vet Life that the three doctors and their families are very close, and every Sunday they have dinner together.
 That doesn’t change on this season of The Vet Life as they continue to support one another through the good times and the bad.
 Dr. Ross and his wife, Tauvia, decide that it is time to purchase a home of their own and move out of his mother’s house.
 That plan was put on hold last season when Dr. Ross broke his hip socket in a serious car accident.
 After a lengthy surgery he faced a long recovery period, but with the help and support of family and friends, he was able to get back up and around.